Imagine if you will.

-Imagine if you will, a tropical paradise: a miniscule string of emerald green islands immersed in an aquamine equatorial waters, far from the cares of outside world.
+A tropical paradise: a miniscule string of emerald green islands immersed in an aquamine equatorial waters.
+Far from the cares of outside world.
 The shorelines of these lush island gems playfully alternate between dense jungle, volcanic lavaflow, dramatic cliffs, and white dreamy beaches.
-The warm equatorial sun, and rich volcanic nutrients have all magically combined to create pristine and colorful sub-aqua wonderland In fact, the water is so clear that one can see the brilliant coral reefs and teeming fish life from the surface of the sparkling turquoise sea.
+The warm equatorial sun, and rich volcanic nutrients have all magically combined to create pristine and colorful sub-aqua wonderland.
+In fact, the water is so clear that one can see the brilliant coral reefs and teeming fish life from the surface of the sparkling turquoise sea.

 Nutmeg, Mace and Cloves were both a blessing and a curse to their native Moluccan islands.
 These Islands were so favored with thick with fragrant clove forests and bountiful nutmeg trees that they would soon be known the world over as “ The Spice Islands.”
 The aroma of this fragrant island bounty could be smelled on the breeze far out at sea, inviting close and unwanted attention from those who would do anything to take it.
 It seemed to some that the Spice Islands were ripe for the picking.